How is the diagnosis of erectile

 Interpretation of Question 17

-If you can document in your mind that your difficulty began soon after starting a new medication, this may be a very important
+If you can document in your mind that your difficulty began soon after

-point.
-It suggests that this drug may be causing or contributing to your problem.
+that this drug may be causing or contributing to your problem.

 Question 18: Have you ever had an erection that lasted several hours?